Skip to content

 We can define a custom step by creating a new subclass of the Task and defining the following:

-• inputs: is a property that returns a list of strings with the names of the required input fields.
+• inputs: is a property that returns a list of strings with the names of the required input fields or a dictionary in which the keys are the names of the columns and the values are boolean indicating whether the column is required or not.

 • format_input: is a method that receives a dictionary with the input data and returns a ChatType following the chat-completion OpenAI message formatting.

-• outputs: is a property that returns a list of strings with the names of the output fields, this property should always include model_name as one of the outputs since that's automatically injected from the LLM.
+• outputs: is a property that returns a list of strings with the names of the output fields or a dictionary in which the keys are the names of the columns and the values are boolean indicating whether the column is required or not.
+This property should always include model_name as one of the outputs since that's automatically injected from the LLM.

 • format_output: is a method that receives the output from the LLM and optionally also the input data (which may be useful to build the output in some scenarios), and returns a dictionary with the output data formatted as needed i.e. with the values for the columns in outputs.
 Note that there's no need to include the model_name in the output.